thasviya/mayaserver/README.md

-# mad4ebs
+# Maya Server

-> Maya acts like EBS
+> Maya exposes its APIs here

-This is the **m**aya **ad**apter for Elastic Block Store *i.e. EBS*.
+A service exposing openebs APIs.

+## Use Cases

+### serving EBS needs

+Maya server can adapt itself as an Amazon EBS server.
 This makes it super simple for existing EBS clients to talk to Maya `acting as an EBS Server`.
 One can use existing docker ebs volume driver or k8s ebs volume persistence plugins talk to maya with zero learning curve.
 In other words, infrastructure admins or developers need not code anything to interact with `openebs`.

+Among other things, this provides an ability to switch from Amazon EBS to OpenEBS & vice-versa.
+This provides the flexibility to use above mix in dev and/or production environments.